benlue/coServ/README.md

 + Help developers to fully utilize HTML, CSS and Javascript.

 ## The Latest Release
-Below are highlights of recent releases:
+Below are highlights of recent releases.
+More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).

++ [v0.10.0] A new feature called **wcomp** was introduced (see [below](#wcomp) for more explanations).
+A more managable websit file structure was introduced and the design console can import &amp; export websites.

 + [v0.9.9] A web interface (coServ design console) has been added to manage & design websites running on a coServ server.
 For details, check the "Design Console" section below.

 + [v0.9.8] wFront.js was updated (wFront.js is the main controller of coServ on the client side).
 If you do not use the default web directory ('/www'), remember to copy the wFront.js file to your custom web directory (/www/cont/shared/js/wFront.js).

-+ [v0.9.7] Cleaned up the code base and many codes have been written.
-This release can be regarded as the release candidate of v1.0.
-More test cases will be added before release 1.0.

 + [v0.9.6] It's now possible to do server side redirect.
 This is how: create a block (without view) and make a customized module for the block.
 In the customized module, simply return {"_httpCode": 302, "_httpHeaders": {Location: 'the redirect URL'}} in the callback.

-+ [v0.9.5] Upgraded coServ dependencies.
-It's recommended to run coServ with the latest version (v0.12.2) of node.js.

 + [v0.9.3] coServ now supports live reload via [gulp](http://gulpjs.com).
 The needed gulpfile.js is included in the release.
 To use live reload, both gulp and [browser-sync](http://www.browsersync.io) have to be installed.